OneOffTech/geoserver-client-php/readme.md

 Hey, we're accepting Pull Requests.
 Please target your pull request to the `master` branch.

+The project follows the PSR-2 coding standard.
+If you can run `./vendor/bin/php-cs-fixer fix` before finishing up the pull request.

 ## License

 This project is licensed under the AGPL v3 license, see [LICENSE.txt](./LICENSE.txt).